tevaughan/how-to-program/how-to-program.md

 computer of a kind different from that of the host, the build is a *cross* build.

-By "advanced usage" I usually do not mean the writing of just any software.
+By "advanced usage" I do not mean the writing of just any software.
 There is a sense in which writing a Javascript program, which runs only within the confines of a web browser, is an example of advanced usage.
 However, the more advanced the usage, the deeper the control of the device by way of the program, the greater the degree to which the device's behavior might be altered.
-So what I typically mean by "advanced usage" is the construction of a program that can write to every one of the device's sensory outputs, can read from every one of the device's sensory inputs, and can be stored in a permanent way in the device to modify its behavior.
+So what I mean by "advanced usage" is the construction of a program that can write to every one of the device's sensory outputs, can read from every one of the device's sensory inputs, and can be stored in a permanent way in the device to modify its behavior.

 ## A Brief History of Computing